 Creative Breaks: Sometimes, the best ideas come when you’re not actively searching for them.
 Step away, take a walk, or do something fun.
 Let your brain chill out, and you might be surprised by what pops up later.

-Brainstorming doesn’t have to suck.
-With a few tweaks, you can turn it from a chaotic time-suck into a productive, idea-generating machine.
-So next time, skip the traditional session and try something new.
-Your ideas (and your sanity) will thank you.
+Brainstorming techniques don’t have to suck.
+With a few tweaks, you can turn them from a chaotic time-suck into a productive, idea-generating machine.